zot24/talks/deployment-strategies-with-kubernetes/2019-04-16-entelo-internal/slides.md

 footer: powered by @zot24 🐉
+theme: Plain Jane

 # Deployment Strageties
 ## with Kubernetes

 ![](img/intro-roads.jpg)

 ^ before we start...
-I would like to ask:
+I would like to ask few things, could you please raise your hand if:
-    Does anyone know...
+    you know...
     what **Docker** and a **container** is?
     what **Kubernetes** is?
     what a **Kubernetes manifest** file is?
     what **kubectl** is?
     what a **Service Mesh** is?

+^ [ASK IF YOU DON'T UNDERSTAND]

 ^ [SHORT PAUSE]

-^ ok cool... point to the slides and...
+^ ok cool...

+^ [POINT TO SLIDES][READ TITLE]

 ^ choices, life it's full of them!